binipringle/contracts/_texts/0-outline.md

 In McKittrick, the court found Embry did not satisfy the positioned reasonable person standard because it was reasonable for an employee in Embry's position to believe when he heard "go ahead, your are all right, get your men out, don't let that worry you," combined with surrounding circumstances such as the past interactions between employer and employee, that he was contracted by McKittrick for another year.
 Therefore, there was a contract between McKittrick and Embry.
 Here, the court will likely find [rule] because [legally relevant facts from exam].

-- **Issue:** Whether the appellant and the respondent entered into a contract with each other during their conversation on 12/23/1903 for the reemployment of the appellant for one year from that date.
-- **Legal Issue:** Whether Embry's version of the conversation between Embry and McKittrick is a contract to reemploy Embry for one year.
-- **Parties’ Arguments:**
--	 Charles Embry is arguing that following the expiration of his employment contract at Hargadine, he was reemployed by McKittrick, the president of Haggardine McKittrick Dry Goods Company, to work for another year.
--	McKittrick is arguing that he never reemployed Embry.
 - **Rule:** If the words or acts of two parties would be understood by a reasonable person to manifest the intention of both parties to enter into a contract, a contract is created, regardless of whether a party did not intend to enter into the contract so long as a reasonable person would find that the inner intention is not embodied in the words used by or acts of the parties.
 (62 4th para)

 ## Terms can be implied